-The advantages of additional user access are among others:
+The advantages of personal user access are among others:

 How to use "departments"